-- Exams are supervised by a team of invigilators. - Invigilators must follow strict rules and regulations when conducting exams as directed by JCQ.
+- Exams are supervised by a team of invigilators. - Invigilators must follow strict rules and regulations when conducting exams, as directed by JCQ. - Invigilators are unable to help you with the content of your assessment, however if you need any other assistance or need to raise any concerns, please raise your hand and an invigilator will support you.